OpenSecEd/appliedcrypto/applications/lms.md

-It's good if you watch these videos before the lecture, but it's not crucial, you can watch them afterwards.

 The lecture will be interactive.
 We will work in groups to design two systems.
 First, we'll (re)design a secure electronic postbox (think [Kivra][kivra]).
 Second, if time permits, we'll (re)design a secure and private [BankID][bankid]